discountry/react/content/docs/reference-glossary.md

 ---
 id: glossary
-title: Glossary of React Terms
+title: React 术语表
 layout: docs
 category: Reference
 permalink: docs/glossary.html

 ---

-## Single-page Application
+## 单页面应用 Single-page Application

 A single-page application is an application that loads a single HTML page and all the necessary assets (such as JavaScript and CSS) required for the application to run.
 Any interactions with the page or subsequent pages do not require a round trip to the server which means the page is not reloaded.